 Benefits of Current Account for Business

 Banks enable current account holders to make direct payments using cheques, demand drafts or pay orders.
 They also extend draft facilities to the current account customers along with Internet banking and Mobile banking facilities.
-Several other benefits may come with a current account and these vary from one bank to other.
-In the present age of customization, banks started offering different types of current account designed as per the requirements of different businesses.
+Several other benefits may come with a current account and these vary from one bank to another.
+In the present age of customization, banks started offering different types of current accounts designed as per the requirements of different businesses.
 For example, the average minimum balance requirements can be customised for the current account on the basis of business size.

-Process of opening Current Account.
+Process of Opening Current Account

-You can open a current account at any co-operative or commercial bank with some documents.
+You can open a current account at any cooperative or commercial bank with some documents.
 Banks require KYC (Know Your Customers) norms to be completed before opening a current account.
 To complete the account opening, certain documents are required.
 After submission of all the required documents, the account opening formalities are complete and you are all set to operate the account.

-Documents required to open a current account:
+Documents required to open a current account

 - PAN Card: According to the latest RBI guidelines, customers are required to submit a copy of their PAN Card for opening a current account and it is mandatory.